uzh-rpg/rpg_trajectory_evaluation/README.md

 * `--rmse_boxplot`: whether to plot boxplot for RMSE of different datasets.
 Default: `False`.

 Misc:
 * `--recalculate_errors:` whether to clear the cache and recalculate everything.
-Default: False.
+Default: `False`.
 * `--png`: save plots as png instead of pdf.
 Default: `False`
+* `--no_sort_names`: do not sort the names of datasets and algorithms (using the order in the configuration file) when plotting/writing the results.
+Default: names will be sorted.

 ## Dataset tools
 Under `scripts/dataset_tools`, we provide several scripts to prepare your dataset for analysis.
 Specifically: